tomjoht/documentation-theme-jekyll/mydoc/mydoc_mercurial_collaboration.md

 ## Merge conflicts

 Here's the scenario.
-After you do hg pull -u, you get this error message:
+After you do `hg pull -u`, you get this error message:

 ```
 abort: untracked files in working directory differ from files in requested revision